-Crisp, juicy apples are a fall tradition as well as a Nutritarian treat.
+Crisp, juicy apples are a fall tradition.
 Take advantage of the bountiful selection of apples available this time of year.
 There are hundreds of varieties to sample.
 They range from red to yellow to green, crunchy to tender, sweet to tart and simple to complex.

 Apples contain a wide variety of phytochemicals, many of which have been found to have strong antioxidant activity.
-They are particularly high in quercetin, a flavonoid antioxidant.1 Epidemiological studies have linked the consumption of apples with reduced risk of some cancers, cardiovascular disease, asthma, diabetes and obesity.2-7 To optimize phytochemical content, it is important to eat the pigment-rich apple skin.
+They are particularly high in quercetin, a flavonoid antioxidant.1 Epidemiological studies have linked the consumption of apples with reduced risk of some cancers, cardiovascular disease, asthma, diabetes and obesity.2-7 Not only can eating an apple a day help keep the doctor away, an apple a day might keep the pounds away too; adding apples to the diet has been shown to enhance weight loss.8-9 To optimize phytochemical content, it is important to eat the pigment-rich apple skin.
 Choose whole, organic apples over applesauce or apple juice.

 Portable and easy to pack, apples are great to include in your on-the-go meals.
 For an easy dessert, enjoy them baked with a sprinkle of cinnamon and nutmeg.
 I like to dice an apple, toss it with baby greens, some chickpeas, maybe a handful of walnuts or pumpkin seeds and then top it off with one of my flavored vinegars or perhaps my Almond Balsamic Dressing.